certsocietegenerale/FIR/README.md

 # What is FIR?
 Who is it for?

-FIR (Fast Incident Response) is an cybersecurity incident management framework designed with agility and speed in mind.
+FIR (Fast Incident Response) is an cybersecurity incident management platform designed with agility and speed in mind.
 It allows for easy creation, tracking, and reporting of cybersecurity incidents.

 FIR is for anyone needing to track cybersecurity incidents (CSIRTs, CERTs, SOCs, etc.).
 It's was tailored to suit our needs and our team's habits, but we put a great deal of effort into making it as generic as possible before releasing it so that other teams around the world may also use it and customize it as they see fit.